by Dr. R. Kay Green

 - Are you Planning-oriented?
 (Corporate) or Are you Action-oriented?
 (Entrepreneurial)

 - Do you prefer External Motivation?
 (Corporate) or Do you prefer Internal Motivation?
 (Entrepreneurial)

 - Do Play the “Game”?
 (Corporate) or Do you Create the “Game”?

-- Are your more focused on doing your part?
+- Are you more focused on doing your part?
 (Corporate) or Are you more focused on doing all parts?
 (Entrepreneurial)

-If you selected most or all of the first choice for each question, chances are, the corporate arena is right for you.
-Oppositely, if you selected most or all of the second choice for each question; entrepreneurship maybe your niche.
+If you selected most or all of the first choices for each question, chances are, the corporate arena is right for you.
+Oppositely, if you selected most or all of the second choices for each question; entrepreneurship may be your niche.
 Corporate America or Entrepreneurship are both choices; that is, you have the right to choose which path serves your best interest.

 Dr. R. Kay Green is the CEO/President of RKG Marketing Solutions Inc. With over 190,000+ Twitter followers, 35,000+ Facebook Likes, and the Top 1% LinkedIn profile designation, Dr. Kay, a self-motivated trailblazer, is the Quintessential “New-Age” Professional Woman, and PhD Marketing Pro.
 She earned a Doctorate of Business Administration in Marketing, and has completed PhD coursework in Leadership and Organization Change.
 She also holds a Master of Business Administration in Marketing and Management, a Bachelor of Business Administration in Marketing, and an Associate of Arts in Marketing Management.